 Jericho did not linger.
 Something drew his attention away.
 Not a shout or a scream.
 Not a flash of light or a blur of a makeshift weapon.
 No. A pulling feeling.
 That string again.

-He made his way around the chaos while dodging children who swung wooden planks and steel crowbars blindly while tucking beneath rays and blades of psychedelic light.
+He made his way around the chaos either dodging children who swung wooden planks and steel crowbars blindly or tucking beneath rays and blades of psychedelic light.
 Jericho maneuvered around the chaos with ease.
 No one present appeared to be a professional Conductor.

 He dodged the swing of a bat while ducking under a ray of vitae when he saw it.